 The Equality Act 2010 says that we must give due regard to considering how we can eliminate unfair discrimination, advance equality of opportunity, foster good relations between different groups and deliver services that meet the needs of our diverse community in everything that we do.

+To help the Council meet its Equality Duty the personal information it collects and equalities data that it collects from its customers must be reasonable and proportionate.
 Monitoring who contacts us and recording their personal circumstances lets us analyse how well we are meeting our commitments to different groups of customers.
 By analysing the information we gather we are able to identify and consult groups that do not access our services, understand why services are not meeting some groups needs and improve delivery of services by making it possible for all groups of customers to access them.

 We will use Personal Information and Equalities monitoring data to: